Triumph Super 9: Engine

 The Coventry Climax engines are of the IOE configuration, with a bore of 60 mm and a stroke of 90 mm, giving 1018 cc.
 Generally a Solex side-draught carburettor was fitted.
 During 1931 the rear of the engine was supported on a 3/16-inch steel plate spanning across the chassis, consequently the gearbox bell housing was deep and with the starter alongside.
 Later cars had a cast-iron flywheel housing and a much shallower bell housing, the starter was then repositioned alongside the engine.
 This arrangement was used on later Super 9s & 10's and on Glorias.
 The cooling water is circulated by thermal syphon aided by the sloping shape of the aluminium water manifold on the head.
 The dynamo is driven by a Duplex chain with the distributor mounted at the rear end of the dynamo.
 A top speed of 60 mph was obtainable with a cruising speed of 45 mph.
 Petrol consumption in the region of 35 mpg for a car weighing 19 cwt. unladen.

 Steering

-Steering is by worm and wheel, the drop shaft attached to the wheel is on three keyways so it can be turned through 120 deg. to compensate for wear.
-Also adjustment is provided for engagement of the worm to the wheel.
+Steering is by worm and wheel, the drop shaft attached to the wheel is on three keyways so it can be turned through 120 degrees to compensate for wear.
+Adjustment is provided for engagement of the worm to the wheel.